-2.4.36 East and west side of Portland Road, surrounding the informal space just south of Clarendon Cross: the terrace 84-94 is unified and graced by a continuous first floor balcony with railings, giving great character to this particular locality.
+East and west side of Portland Road, surrounding the informal space just south of Clarendon Cross: the terrace 84-94 is unified and graced by a continuous first floor balcony with railings, giving great character to this particular locality.

-2.4.37 Portland Road has two rather more innovative terraces on its east side, one north of its junction with Pottery Lane (20-56), where, unusually, the front facades are dominated with heavily projecting roof eaves.
+Portland Road has two rather more innovative terraces on its east side, one north of its junction with Pottery Lane (20-56), where, unusually, the front facades are dominated with heavily projecting roof eaves.
 The houses have ground floor bay windows, once surmounted by fine pierced balustrades, still seen at 46, 48.
 The recessed two-storey side links feature original round-headed windows at first floor level (32) and door openings, and deserve uniform treatment if they were to be extended up to eaves level, as has already happened with several other houses on this side of the street.
 At second floor level, they feature attractive triple round-headed windows, with keystones at the top and small supporting square brackets on the underside of the cills.
 At the junction with Clarendon Cross above the shops in a three storey terrace, the second floor windows are grouped into threes, with arched heads, and surrounded with stucco trim at first floor level, in an arrangement derived from a Venetian window.

-2.4.38 On Portland Road, there are no listed buildings and the Article 4 Directions have been piece-meal.
+On Portland Road, there are no listed buildings and the Article 4 Directions have been piece-meal.
 On the east side, most renovation has been true to the original design, (though in some cases external painting has detracted from the original intention to simulate stone in the architectural detailing, or original polychrome brick appearance has been destroyed.

-2.4.39 Portland Road was added to the conservation area in 1978; see relevant section in the historical development of Norland.
+Portland Road was added to the conservation area in 1978; a separate history of the street is described in Appendix B.